-KKR & Co Inc. (NYSE:KKR) was in 36 hedge funds’ portfolios at the end of June.
-KKR has experienced an increase in support from the world’s most elite money managers recently.
-There were 30 hedge funds in our database with KKR holdings at the end of the previous quarter.
-Our calculations also showed that KKR isn’t among the 30 most popular stocks among hedge funds (see the video below).
+KKR & Co Inc. (NYSE:KKR) was in 41 hedge funds’ portfolios at the end of September.
+KKR investors should pay attention to an increase in activity from the world’s largest hedge funds in recent months.
+There were 36 hedge funds in our database with KKR positions at the end of the previous quarter.
+Our calculations also showed that KKR isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).

 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-Unlike former hedge manager, Dr. Steve Sjuggerud, who is convinced Dow will soar past 40000, our long-short investment strategy doesn’t rely on bull markets to deliver double digit returns.
-We only rely on hedge fund buy/sell signals.
-We’re going to analyze the key hedge fund action regarding KKR & Co Inc. (NYSE:KKR).
+Unlike the largest US hedge funds that are convinced Dow will soar past 40,000 or the world’s most bearish hedge fund that’s more convinced than ever that a crash is coming, our long-short investment strategy doesn’t rely on bull or bear markets to deliver double digit returns.
+We only rely on the best performing hedge funds‘ buy/sell signals.
+Let’s view the new hedge fund action regarding KKR & Co Inc. (NYSE:KKR).

-At Q2’s end, a total of 36 of the hedge funds tracked by Insider Monkey were long this stock, a change of 20% from one quarter earlier.
-On the other hand, there were a total of 24 hedge funds with a bullish position in KKR a year ago.
-With hedgies’ capital changing hands, there exists a few key hedge fund managers who were boosting their holdings considerably (or already accumulated large positions).
+At Q3’s end, a total of 41 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 14% from the second quarter of 2019.
+On the other hand, there were a total of 31 hedge funds with a bullish position in KKR a year ago.
+With the smart money’s sentiment swirling, there exists a select group of noteworthy hedge fund managers who were adding to their stakes substantially (or already accumulated large positions).